The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Other Edge Length Distributions

 \subsection{Exact Computation for Exponentially Distributed Edge Lengths}

-Here, we consider the case where the edge lengths are mutually independent and obey the standard exponential distribution.
+Here, we consider the case where the edge lengths are mutually independent and follow the standard exponential distribution.
 By the direct computation of the integrals, we obtain $\Pr[X_{\rm MAX}\le x]$ exactly.

-The following is the definition of the standard exponential distribution. \begin{definition} A random variable $X$ obeys the standard exponential distribution if the random edge lengths $X$ satisfies $\Pr[X\le x]=H(x)(1-e^{-x})$. \end{definition} We here consider an edge length $X_{uv}$ obeys the standard exponential distribution if $uv\in E$.
-Assuming that the Napier's constant $e$ and its power can be computed in $O(1)$ time, we have the following theorem. \begin{theorem} Let $G=(V,E)$ be a DAG with treewidth at most $k$.
-Assume that the edge lengths are mutually independent and obey the standard exponential distribution.
-There is an algorithm that exactly computes $\Pr[X_{\rm MAX}\le x]$ in $((6k+4)mn)^{O(k)}$ time. \end{theorem}
+The following is the definition of the standard exponential distribution. \begin{definition} If random edge length $X$ satisfies $\Pr[X\le x]=H(x)(1-e^{-x})$, we say $X$ follows the {\em standard exponential distribution}. \end{definition} Assuming that we can compute Napier's constant $e$ and its power in $O(1)$ time, we have the following theorem. \begin{theorem} Let $G=(V,E)$ be a DAG with treewidth at most $k$.
+Assume that the edge lengths are mutually independent and follow the standard exponential distribution.
+There is an algorithm that exactly computes $\Pr[X_{\rm MAX}\le x]$ in $((4k+2)mn)^{O(k)}$ time. \end{theorem}

-Given a DAG $G$ and its tree decomposition, our algorithm is the following.
-We first compute $\LPpdf{\phi}{G_i}{\Vec{z}}{S|T}$ exactly for each bag $B_i\in {\cal B}$ by Theorem \ref{th:multiplesourceterminal}.
-Then, we put $\LPpdf{\phi}{G_i}{\Vec{z}}{S|T}$'s together starting from the leaf bags to the root so that we have $\LPpdf{\phi}{D_i}{\Vec{z}}{S|T}$ for each $B_i$ as shown by Lemma \ref{lemma:phi_increment}.
-In the ongoing computation, the integrand can be transformed into a sum of terms where each term is a product of the powers of $z_i$'s and the exponential functions of $z_i$'s.
+Our algorithm is the following.
+We first compute $\LPpdf{\phi}{G_i}{\Vec{z}}{S}{T}$ exactly for each bag $B_i\in {\cal B}$ by Theorem \ref{th:multiplesourceterminal}.
+Then, we merge $\LPpdf{\phi}{G_i}{\Vec{z}}{S}{T}$'s starting from the leaves to the root so that we have $\LPpdf{\phi}{D_i}{\Vec{z}}{S}{T}$ for each $B_i$ by Lemma \ref{lemma:phi_increment}.
+In the ongoing computation, we transform the integrand into a sum of terms where each term is a product of the powers of $z_i$'s and the exponential functions of $z_i$'s.
 Thus, we can store the resulting form of the ongoing computation in a $2k$-dimensional array.